zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 Now dear reader, let's refer back to my earlier statement in this article "Constraining team to a one piece flow artificially constraints teams and wastes capacity" and "user story needs to be a discrete piece of value".

 **First insight** is that batch sizes need to big enough for teams to understand what is that they are doing.
 This way they can get engaged with the work, provide an opinion, self organise so that everyone is utilised, know what work is coming in when, provide assistance to other team members where appropriate.
-If user story is too small it robs the team of doing all of the things just mentioned and usually this story is probably broken down too much and it is a task.
-If you follow INVEST and ensure that stories are actually valuable i.e. they deliver discrete piece of usable functionality.
+If user story is too small it robs the team of doing all of the things just mentioned and story is probably broken down too much and it is more of a task.
+If you follow INVEST and ensure that stories are actually valuable, that is they deliver discrete piece of usable functionality then you are mostly there.

 **Second insight** is that work planning and team communication reduces cycle time and reduces lead time.
+This is important as knowledge work is all about ideas exchange and not just typing on the keyboard.

 **Third insight** refers us back to section ["Implications on existing best practices"](/#implications-on-existing-best-practices) that "in the craft production the work it self can be a constraint.
 This is because you can choose, what you do, how you do it and who does it".

-If you decide to repeat above experiments in your own organisation, please do share the results.

 ### Reduce handovers
 Knowledge work organisations are plagued by handovers, refer back figure 7.
 Handovers are normally required for 2 reasons:
 1. People doing the work don't have the skill to perform the whole task so it needs to be handed over to the next specialist
 2. There is separation of duties due to security, hierarchy or politics.

 Handovers are very time consuming, however I was not sure if this is actually the case or was it my bias talking.
 So once again I have run a game experiment.
-This time it was a much larger scale experiment, over 70 people participated in about 8 teams.
+This time it was a much larger experiment, over 70 people participated in about 8 teams.
 Experiment rules were:
-* There will be teams with same amount of people in each team
+1. There will be teams with same amount of people in each team
-* No matter the experiment parcipants had ship  10 letters, but they had to follow the following standard work process for each letter, Dispense, Left Fold, Right Fold, Place in to the envelope, Stamp, Check, Complete.
+1. All teams had ship 10 letters and they had to follow the following standard work process for each letter, Dispense, Left Fold, Right Fold, Place in to the envelope, Stamp, Check and Complete.
-* During first experiment participants in each team could perform only 1 task and they could choose either batch flow or one-piece flow.
+1. During first experiment participants in each team could perform only 1 task and they could choose either batch flow or one-piece flow.
 Most teams choose one-piece flow as it engaged more team members faster, that is it reduced wait time for all participants.
-* During second experiment participants in each team could perform as many tasks as they wanted, the only rule was that tasks had to be completed in the specified order.
+1. During second experiment participants in each team could perform as many tasks as they wanted, the only rule was that tasks had to be completed in the specified order.

 Average time for first experiment was 42 seconds.
 Average time for second experiment was 12 seconds, 3.5x improvement.
 What was really fascinating that for first experiment teams were told to follow standard assembly line process (figure 1).
-For second experiment they were given only rules and were given time to figure out their optimal team setup.
+For second experiment they were given only standard work process rules (2) and were given time to figure out their optimal team setup.
 Most teams have converged to the model where each person performs the whole process on their own, no handovers at all.
 That ended up being the winning strategy.

 Main insight is that handovers increase wait time and increase task time.
 When one person can perform the entire task from start to end it might take them longer overall then doing just one part of the process but the whole process **collectively** is much faster.
 This is because utilisation is increased as no one is waiting for work and task time is reduced as handovers are no longer part of the work.

-This is why it is important to train your staff so that they can become full stack engineers and giving everyone in your organisation ability to self-service e.g. Software Engineers can look at the production logs, perform software releases independently, get access to all of the relevant information, etc.
+This is why it is important to train your staff so that they can become full stack engineers and giving everyone in your organisation ability to self-service, that is Software Engineers can look at the production logs, perform software releases independently, get access to all of the relevant information and so on.

+If you decide to repeat above experiments in your own organisation, please do share the results.

 ### Work needs to be planned